 It isn’t just in Australia either, this is a great way to go to Europe or a skiing holiday – and staying in a home with kids is a hell of a lot more comfortable than a hotel!

-What happens is that you sign up to one of the reputable House Swap websites, you create a profile of your home with images – then send messages to other members who’s home looks like a great prospect for a swap!
+What happens is that you sign up to one of the reputable House Swap websites, create a profile of your home with images – then send messages to other members whose home looks like a great prospect for a swap!